First, there’s a lot of talk about donor retention these days.

 But what about qualification?

 Can’t all of us agree that qualification is essential in the fundraising business too?
 Smart fundraisers know that qualifying donors ensures efficiency and effectiveness.
 After all, major and planned gift fundraisers spend an awful lot of time qualifying identified supporters as they build and refresh their portfolios, especially during capital campaigns.
 They reach out to supporters identified by wealth screens or predictive algorithms.
 Then the qualification gets done mostly one by one, face-to-face or by telephone.

 Now fundraisers can save time by capturing verbatims and monitoring digital body language to determine who is qualified.
 Verbatims are what donors say (mostly in donor surveys) and digital body language is what they do (mostly online).
 By capturing verbatims and monitoring digital body language, fundraisers can more efficiently understand their donors’:

 Once fundraisers understand each donors’ interests, passions, concerns, demographics and psychographics, they are better positioned to determine who is truly most likely to accept outreach, want to build a relationship and make a major or legacy gift.

 Let’s not forget about capital campaigns.

 Capital campaigns might be the most powerful of all fundraising efforts.
 They generate the most money in the shortest amount of time at the lowest cost in relation to dollars raised.
 They involve deadlines that add pressure.
-Plus they focus on getting board members to recruit new major donors (remember that referrals close at a high rate at low cost).
+Plus they focus on getting board members to recruit new major donors (remember, referrals close at a higher rate at lower cost).